 If your tissue comes off unchanged (meaning no signs of translucency) after the test, it indicates that your skin is dry.

 Dry skin often feels rough and tight, with no shiny appearance throughout the day.
 Like oily skin, dry skin is also a result of skin pH unbalance.
-If you’re not sure what skin pH is, head over to this article where we explain the basics of skin pH.

 Dry skin’s imbalance lies in an under-production of sebum.
 Since sebum is your skin’s way of retaining moisture and hydration, a lack of it causes your skin to experience a lot of hydration and moisture loss.